NCarson/makefile-for-js/README.md

 Normally make is in dev mode and links against config.dev.js which will show up as `config.js` in your source directory.
 If it is invoked with `PRODUCTION=1 make` `config.js` will be linked against `config.prod.js`.

-Minifying files is ignored in dev mode So if you specify a file named `bundle.js.min` you will get one but it will just be a copy of `bundle.js`.
+Minifying files is ignored in dev mode, so if you specify a file named `bundle.js.min` you will get one but it will just be a copy of `bundle.js`.
 This makes it easy to link to just one file in your html.

+Source maps are enabled in dev and not in prod.

 ### Code Splitting